ARTIST BIO

 California became a recurring source of inspiration.
 Laura attributes her respect for female athleticism to the Stanford Rowing Team.
 That experience gave her an unshakable appreciation for the grace and energy of the human anatomy.
 Years later, galleries along California’s Highway 1 inspired her to embrace sculpting full-time.

-Laura’s VIM & VIGOR bronze series delights audiences.
+Laura’s bronze series delights audiences.
 She captures lithesome limb figures in mid-swirl with a bloom of fabric or a quiet gesture.
-She pays tribute to several pillars of self-reliance.
+She pays tribute to several pillars of self-reliance in the VIM & VIGOR series, to friendship in the UNCONDITIONAL series, to the elements in the SEA SISTERS series, and to the 4th dimension in her ABOUT TIME series.

 PAINTER, POET